kontena/kontena/docs/references/kontena-yml.md

 #### extends

-Extend another service, in the current file or another, optionally overriding configuration.
+Extend another service, in the current file, another file or a stack in the stacks registry, optionally overriding configuration.
 You can, for example, extend `docker-compose.yml` services and introduce only Kontena-specific fields in `kontena.yml`.

 **docker-compose.yml**